 Clinical mentoring is a critical component of I-TECH’s comprehensive approach to training, as it provides a bridge between didactic training and independent clinical practice.
 Clinical mentoring enables health care workers (HCW) to practice new skills in clinical settings with the support and guidance of a more specialized and experienced clinician.
 Intensive, practical training is especially important in HIV care and treatment given the diversity of illnesses associated with AIDS and the complexities of antiretroviral therapy (ART).

 Typically, the clinical mentor is an experienced clinician-trainer who provides onsite training and consultation on complex cases; supports and enhances high level problem solving, diagnostic, and decision-making skills; leads case discussions; and addresses issues of quality assurance and continuing education.
 These mentoring activities take place in the context of an ongoing, two-way relationship between the mentor and the clinicians working at the site.
-Within the resource-constrained settings in which I-TECH works, systems and resources issues inevitably intersect with clinical activities and have an impact on the clinicians’ ability to provide high-quality care and treatment.
-As a result, most clinical mentors also work with health care facilities on systems strengthening activities to support high quality service delivery.

 The I-TECH approach to mentoring includes five key components:

 - Relationship building.
 The establishment of a trusting, receptive relationship between the mentor and mentee(s) that evolves and grows over the course of mentorship is the foundation of effective mentoring practice.

 - Identifying areas for improvement.
 Observation and assessment of existing systems, practices, and policies leads to the identification of areas for improvement.
 I-TECH has developed a number of tools for use during the assessment phase.
 Information obtained during an assessment helps to inform the establishment of goals and objectives for the mentorship.